cheshnut/VerificationBot./README.md

 - You can change the verifychannel var to your own channel id.
 - Run the python file to start the bot.

+If you have any problem please DM me on twitter (You can find my twitter in my profile)